docQodly/docs/docs/studio/design-webforms/states.md

 :::

 :::warning
-If a state is initially "Normal" but later transitions to a "Conditional" state, any standard actions previously applied to this state will be removed.
+If a state is initially "Non-Conditional" but later transitions to a "Conditional" state, any standard actions previously applied to this state will be removed.
 :::